nordic16/cmus-cheat-sheet/README.md

 ## The queue page.
 In here, you'll be able to manipulate the queue.
 Press `4` to display the page.
 ![image](https://user-images.githubusercontent.com/55633950/107118545-9a0ff280-6879-11eb-832f-faa31f262bb0.png)

+## Browser page.
+We can use this page to add music to cmus.
+To display it, press `5`.

 # Adding music.
 When you open cmus, the album/artist view.